Jones of New Park

 - And three servants.

-Gertrude Jones died in 1893 in Kensington, London.
+Gertrude Jones died in 1893 in Kensington, London, aged 48 years.
 Nothing more is known about Samuel Jones.

 William Jones and Elizabeth Wetmore